playermissile/scrolling_tutorial/index.rst

            sta vert_scroll
            sta VSCROL      ; initialize hardware register

-and the main loop calls the fine scrolling routine instead of the course scrolling routine.
+and the main loop calls the fine scrolling routine instead of the coarse scrolling routine.

 .. code-block::